Achieving Goals using Reward Shaping and Curriculum Learning: Methods

-The environment used (Figure \ref{fig:env}) in our experiments consists of a Franka Panda (7 DOF) robotic arm, a table and 3 boxes.
+The environment we use (Fig. \ref{fig:env_stages}) in our experiments consists of a Franka Panda (7 DOF) robotic arm, a table, and 3 boxes.
 The goal is to stack the objects on top of each other.
-The goal location and initial objects positions are sampled randomly every episode within the confines of the table.
-The initial joint positions are obtained by setting them to a hard-coded home position to which a small perturbation (8\%) is added: $s_0 = s_{home} + 0.08 * L * \mathcal{U}[-1,1]$, where $L$ represents the joint ranges. \hlpink{A total of 9 actions are used, which include joint positions and gripper control.
-Information about the observation space can be found in the Appendix.}
+The goal location and initial object positions are sampled randomly in every episode within the confines of the table.
+The table surface is split into a 5x5 grid, where each square represents a possible initial location for one of the cubes, thus preventing collisions from taking place during initialisation.